 Secondly, talk to the teacher.
 Let them know if your child is anxious so they can give them extra support.
 But also ask the teacher how your child is doing in class and if there is anything specific they need to practice in preparation for the year 2 sats papers.

 If your child is wanting to practice for their sats exams then help them to do that.
 It may be a long time since you had to do anything like this so if the key stage 2 curriculum is unfamiliar to you use additional resources.
 You can purchase books, practice papers and educational games online.
 However the one thing I recommend the most is Education Quizzes.

 What is Education Quizzes?

-Education quizzes are an online resources that can be used by parents, teachers and pupils, either individually or together.
-It is a hub of educational activity covering everything from Key Stage 1 (ages 5-7) up to GCSE, in addition to specialist subjects and ESL (English as a second language) that can be studied at any age.
+Education quizzes is an online resources that can be used by parents, teachers and pupils, either individually or together.
+It is a hub of educational activity covering everything from Key Stage 1 (ages 5-7) up to GCSE, in addition to specialist subjects, 11 plus (click here for free past papers) and ESL (English as a second language).

 The two things that I like most about these quizzes are that

 - They have been written in line with the national curriculum

 To me this is important as I know that the quizzes are relevant and correct.
 They will help the children learn information that will be used in their classroom and for assessments in SAT’s or GCSE exams, helping us to make our children feel confident in these areas.